Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 Very straightforward.
 Right?

-In fact, changing the font is also very easy if you use Google Fonts.
-Just need to change a few lines of code in your theme CSS file and you are done.
+Changing the Font is also very easy if you use Google Fonts.
+You need to change a few lines of code in your theme CSS file, and you are done.
 Here are a few benefits of using Google fonts.

 Why Host Google Font Locally In WordPress?

-Hosting locally means, Google Font should be loaded from your web server and not from the Google server.
+Hosting locally means that Google Fonts should be loaded from your web server, not the Google server.

 Every time an HTTP call is made to download the font file.
 It is not good as an external call always affects the website speed.